 Isabelle (Van Horn) Blythe was born on March 11, 1839 near Grand Rapids, Wood County, OH, the daughter of Samuel and Sophia (Minard) Van Horn.
 Her husband was a Civil War veteran.

 On March 22, 1856, at the tender age of 17, Isabelle married 27-year-old Henry Blythe (1828-1905).
 The ceremony took place in Perrysburg, Wood County, and was performed by D. Ross, a justice of the peace.
 The bride was a decade younger than the groom.

-Henry was a native of either Amsterdam, Jefferson County, OH or of Stark County, OH, and was 10 years his wife's senior in age.
-Henry stood 5 feet, 11 inches, and had blue eyes and light brown hair.
+Henry was a native of either Amsterdam, Jefferson County, OH or Stark County, OH.
+He stood 5 feet, 11 inches, and had blue eyes and light brown hair.

 They moved early in their married life to near Toledo, Lucas County, OH, where their eldest son Jay was born in 1857.
 They then moved to DeKalb County, IN, where their middle child Emma was born in 1860.
 However, two years later, when daughter Ida was born, the family was back in Ohio in Henry County.
 Eighteen years passed until the birth of their last child, Henry, in 1880.

 During the Civil War, on Nov.
 1, 1864, Henry was drafted as a private in the 67th Ohio Infantry, Company B, commanded by Capt.
 Ansold.

 Little is known of the nature and extent of Henry's military service.
 As a soldier, he suffered from hemorrhoids, chronic diarrhea and a "sore mouth."
 His regiment presumably did not see any battle action.